chiefGui/sensitivejs/README.md

 ## Synopsis

-Sensitive.js is a fast, intuitive, lightweight jQuery plug-in sensibilize your application on the fly.
+Sensitive.js is a fast, intuitive, lightweight jQuery plug-in that sensibilizes your application on the fly.
 Now it's easy to set up your site into responsiveness.

 ## Code Example